corda/corda-gradle-plugins/jar-filter/README.md

 }
 ```

 This is an internal feature of Kotlin which is read by Kotlin Reflection.
-There is no public API
+The public API for
+manipulating this information is `kotlin-metadata-jvm`, and requires that we first extract the `d1`
+and `d2` fields from the `@kotlin.Metadata` annotation using (say) the ASM library.
+The data format
-for writing this information, and the content format of arrays `d1` and `d2` depends upon the
-"class kind" `k`.
-For the kinds that we are interested in, `d1` contains a buffer of ProtoBuf
+for these arrays depends upon the "class kind" `k`.
+For the kinds that we are interested in, `d1`
-data and `d2` contains an array of `String` identifiers which the ProtoBuf data refers to by index.
+contains a buffer of ProtoBuf data and `d2` contains an array of `String` identifiers which the

-Although ProtoBuf generates functions for both reading and writing the data buffer, the
-Kotlin Reflection artifact only contains the functions for reading.
-This is almost certainly
-because the writing functionality has been removed from the `kotlin-reflect` JAR using
-ProGuard.
-However, the complete set of generated ProtoBuf classes is still available in the
-`kotlin-compiler-embeddable` JAR.
-The `jar-filter:kotlin-metadata` module uses ProGuard to
-extracts these classes into a new `kotlin-metdata` JAR, discarding any classes that the
-ProtoBuf ones do not need and obfuscating any other ones that they do.

-The custom `kotlin-metadata` object was originally created as a workaround for
-[KT-18621](https://youtrack.jetbrains.com/issue/KT-18621).
-However, reducing the number of unwanted
-classes on the classpath anyway can only be a Good Thing<sup>(TM)</sup>.

-At runtime, `JarFilter` decompiles the ProtoBuf buffer into POJOs, deletes the elements that
-no longer exist in the byte-code and then recompiles the POJOs into a new ProtoBuf buffer.
-The
-`@Metadata` annotation is then rewritten using this new buffer for `d1` and the _original_ `String`
-identifiers for `d2`.
-While some of these identifiers are very likely no longer used after this,
-removing them would also require re-indexing the ProtoBuf data.
-It is therefore simpler just to
-leave them as harmless cruft in the byte-code's constant pool.

-The majority of `JarFilter`'s unit tests use Kotlin and Java reflection and so should not be
-brittle as Kotlin evolves because `kotlin-reflect` is public API.
-Also, Kotlin's requirement that
-it remain backwards-compatible with itself should imply that the ProtoBuf logic shouldn't change
-(much).
-However, the ProtoBuf classes are still internal to Kotlin and so it _is_ possible that they
-will occasionally move between packages.
-This has already happened for Kotlin 1.2.3x -> 1.2.4x, but
-I am hoping this means that they will not move again for a while.
+ProtoBuf data refers to by index.
+The `kotlin-metadata-jvm` library translates this ProtoBuf data
+into recognisable value objects so that we can remove those elements corresponding to the deleted
+byte-code.
+The library then converts the remaining elements back into ProtoBuf arrays that ASM can
+write into `kotlin.Metadata` annotation.

 ### JARs vs ZIPs
 The `JarFilter` and `MetaFixer` tasks _deliberately_ use `ZipFile` and `ZipOutputStream` rather